wabi-sabi living room design ideas & inspiration

 while any type of handmade tile can give a living room floor or wall a wabi-sabi feel, we’re partial to natural stone, cement, brick, and terracotta. these develop a lovely patina that we encourage wabi-sabi followers to embrace, one that only gets better with time.

-another option we’ll never stop espousing? authentic zellige, which is gets its artisanal qualities from a process that involves hand glazing, firing in ancient kilns, and hand cutting.
+another option we’ll never stop espousing? authentic zellige, which is gets its artisanal qualities from a process that involves hand glazing, firing in ancient kilns, and hand cutting. when selecting tiles for a living room, you can’t go wrong here.

 embrace weathered elegance